andrewasheridan/kaleidoscope/README.md

 #### AWS Credentials

-An AWS account is needed to use `kaleidoscope`, and your AWS credentials must available as local environment variables.
+An AWS account is needed to use <font color="#d40f5e">kaleidoscope</font> , and your AWS credentials must available as local environment variables.

 in `~/.bash_profile` add:
 ```